 North Carolina CPA requirements

-Wondering how to become a CPA in NC?
+Wondering how to become a certified public accountant (CPA) in North Carolina?
 The first thing you’ll want to do on the road to becoming a CPA is to check North Carolina’s state requirements, as North Carolina will ultimately license you.
-This page serves as a resource for NC CPA requirements and is current as of February 2021.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+This page serves as a resource for CPA requirements in North Carolina and is current as of August 2021.
+Always consult with North Carolina's Board of Accountancy for the most current information.

 Getting a CPA in each state mandates different requirements for taking the CPA Exam and becoming a licensed CPA.
-In order to be eligible to become licensed CPA, NC requirements must be met, including education, experience and ethics stipulations.
+In order to be eligible to take the CPA Exam, the following requirements must be met.

 - Computer technology